Three great stories we found on the internet this week.

 Parrots are happily screeching once again, water and air quality has improved and aquifers are recharged in the Costa Rica community of El Soncoyo, thanks to a five-year effort to halt slash-and-burn agriculture and plant thousands of native trees.

-Sign up for the Reasons to be Cheerful newsletter.Through a State Distance University project, trees for reforestation were carefully selected to attract and support pollinating insects, birds and mammals.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Through a State Distance University project, trees for reforestation were carefully selected to attract and support pollinating insects, birds and mammals.
 The school also engaged the community, providing workshops on more sustainable farming practices.

 “The people themselves saw that they were damaging the soil.
 Agriculture was no longer working and the corn wasn’t growing, so they decided to not burn and eliminated the use of fire little by little,” says a community member.